When someone you love has dementia

 A 90-minute 1:1 session, online, tailored to your parent's specific presentation and to you.

-You'll leave with clearer ways to communicate, practical tools you can use straight away, and — usually — significantly less guilt.
+You'll leave with clearer ways to communicate, practical tools you can use straight away, somewhere to put what you have been carrying, and often a different relationship to the guilt.

 Other ways I can help